tmecklem/realtime-web/slides/index.md

 With that in mind, let's talk about the principles through some common problems for realtime apps.

-Next slide: (Katie) The first problem we want to highlight today...
+Next slide: The first problem we want to highlight today...
  -->

 ---